nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Protein conformations.
+  - Membrane Protein Function-Dynamic.
-  - Ligand-protein interactions.
-  - MD simulations.
+  - Drug-Protein Interactions.
-  - Markov state modeling.
+  - Molecular Dynamics Simulations.
-  - Machine learning.
+  - Machine Learning.
-  - Experimental data integrations.
+  - Integrative Modeling.

 # Education to show in About widget